All Episodes

 And they just didn't know.

-That doesn't mean to get scared by that because Walker is continuing to lead the polling data, and he just signed into law in Wisconsin.
+That doesn't mean to get scared by that because Walker is continuing to lead the polling data and he just signed into law in Wisconsin.

-Oh my God, this Obama ticked off.
+Oh, my God, is Obama ticked off?

 Oh, he's madder than when he found out Hillary was using a private email server.

-He is so mad at Scott Walker, Scott Walker signed a bill into law in Wisconsin.
+He is so mad at Scott Walker.

-It gets rid of mandated union dues.
+Scott Walker signed a bill into law in Wisconsin that gets rid of mandated union dues.

 And you know what that means?